magisterquis/plonk/README.md

 plonk -v

 # Start it going
-nohup plonk -server -https 0.0.0.0:4433 >/dev/null 2>&1 &
+nohup plonk -server -https-address 0.0.0.0:4433 >/dev/null 2>&1 &
-# Or get rid of -https and add -letsencrypt for better TLS if a domain name is
+# Or get rid of -https-address and add -letsencrypt-domain for better TLS if a
-# pointed at Plonk.
+# domain name is pointed at Plonk.

 # Did it work?
 ls "$HOME/plonk.d/"                 # Populated directory exists?